 Packing and Moving

 Packing and moving companies specialize in helping people transition to Assisted Living Communities.
 They can create a well-organized plan to make your physical move as easy and stress-free as possible.
 Services include: downsizing, packing, moving, shipping, storing, staging, interior design, and more.

 Non-emergency medical transportation companies provide a safe, convenient, and comfortable way to travel for those with limited mobility.
 Vehicles include wheelchair lift vans and gurney transfers which have fully licensed and insured drivers.
 Rides can be scheduled to go both short or long distances and can be one-way or a round trip.

 Mobile Doctors and Nurses

 Mobile doctors and nurses are licensed medical professionals who can travel directly to you and provide their services in the comfort of your own home or Assisted Living Community.
-Such physician’s include General Practitioners, Psychologists, Psychiatrists, Podiatrists and nurses include Licensed Vocational Nurses, Registered Nurses, and Nurse Practitioners.
+Such physicians include General Practitioners, Psychologists, Psychiatrists, and Podiatrists.
+Nurses include Licensed Vocational Nurses, Registered Nurses, Nurse Practitioners, and more.